Jchow2/python-market-segmentation-analysis/README.md

 ![Partner Logo](partner_png.png)

-# **Sauti East Africa Customer Segmentation Analysis**
+# **Market Segmentation Clustering Analysis**

-Sauti East Africa, a non-profit social enterprise, focuses on improving the livelihoods of traders and farmers, and particularly women, in East Africa.
+A non-profit social enterprise is focused on improving the livelihoods of traders and farmers, and particularly women, in East Africa.
 They provide them with realtime market data through access to online digital resources.
-Sauti collect demographic data on these traders solutions, but never had a way to visualize the demographic data for researchers.
+They collect demographic data on these traders solutions and develop visuals for researchers.

 ---